alialkhatib/alialkhatib.github.io/_posts/2019-03-26-anthropological-intelligence.md

----

-Several people gave incredibly thoughtful, detailed feedback on this back when it was just an angry note in a google doc.
-I'm not going to name you, but you know how much worse this would've been if

 [institute for human-centered artificial intelligence]: https://hai.stanford.edu/
 [James Landay posted about the roles AI could play in society, and the importance of exploring smart interfaces]: https://hai.stanford.edu/news/smart-interfaces-human-centered-ai